s3alfisc/fwildclusterboot/cran-comments.md

   objects of class `boottest` have been updated.
 + New feature II: `boottest()` now also supports "equal-tailed" p-values and one-sided hypotheses.
 For one-sided tests, confidence intervals are currently not supported.
 + Internal changes: To allow for multivariable tests, the `boot_algo2()` function has slightly been modified. `invert_p_val2()` is superseded by `invert_p_val()`.
 + Further, a CRAN error is fixed - some tests for exact equality failed with relative difference e-05 on openBLAS.
 In consequence, all exact tests are set to reltol = 1e-04.
+This should fix all CRAN errors.

 ## Version 0.3.7 submission